zine-eddine303/obsidian-notes/Study Notes/IELTS/Speaking/Structure.md

 - Add a point that can help you talk about the topic
 - Think about what you want to say
 	- This might be hard to do all of this in a minute, but you can with practice
-- Think naturally until the examiner stops you
+- Speak naturally until the examiner stops you

 # Part 3
 Part 3 is more abstract.
 This is your opportunity to really develop your answers and discuss the issues brought up by the examiner. ==The topic will be linked to the topic you discussed in Part 2==, which will last 4-5 minutes.